Skip to content

 reproject!(df::DataFrame, source_crs, target_crs; [always_xy=true])

 Reproject the geometries in a DataFrame df from the crs source_crs to a new crs target_crs in place.
 This overrides any current CRS of the Dataframe.
+Returns the modified df.

 source